 Ensuring adequate electric vehicle (EV) infrastructure is a key strategy to improve community support and reduce barriers to EV adoption.
-Cities can help accelerate EV adoption through requirements in building codes to plan for the longterm demand of electric vehicle charging infrastructure.
+Cities can help accelerate EV adoption through requirements in building codes to plan for the long-term demand of EV charging infrastructure.

-The updated state building code includes provisions to require pre-wiring for electric vehicle charging in 10 percent of parking spots and electrical capacity for EV charging for up to 20 percent of parking spots, for garages with more than 20 spots.
-This action will increase the pre-wiring and electrical capacity requirements to align with neighboring jurisdictions, to ensure that new buildings in Bellevue have the necessary infrastructure in place to serve the demands of EV drivers in many years to come.
+The updated state building code includes provisions to require pre-wiring for EV charging in 10 percent of parking spots and electrical capacity for EV charging for up to 20 percent of parking spots, for garages with more than 20 spots.
+This action will increase the pre-wiring and electrical capacity requirements to align with neighboring jurisdictions to ensure that new buildings in Bellevue have the necessary infrastructure in place to serve the demands of EV drivers in many years to come.